OMENScan/Auto4n6/README.md

 # Step 2: The Auto4n6 Main Driver Script
 First it is important to note that
 <a href=https://github.com/OMENScan/AChoirX> AChoirX </a>
 can function in "Blocked" or "UnBlocked" mode.
-In Blocked mode a program waits until it's previous sub-processes wait until they complete to run the next process.
+In Blocked mode a program waits until it's previous sub-processes complete to run the next process.
 In UnBlocked mode a program can run multiple sub-process simultaneously.
 Auto4n6 works in UnBlocked mode, meaning that multiple triage and memory parsing process can run at the same time.
-This makes processing MUCH faster but imtroduces some complication.
+This makes processing MUCH faster but introduces some complication.
 All you really need to know is that Auto4n6 can run parse multiple memory dumps and triage collections at the same time.
 That means that monitoring the console can be confusing as you see multiple processes executing at the same time.
-Auto4n6 does not have any issues with this, but it can be confusing to watch the console as it displays messages across multiple parsing routines.
+Auto4n6 does not have any issues with this, but it can be confusing to watch the console as it displays messages across multiple simultaneous parsing routines.

 ## Syslog
 By default Auto4n6 logs to the console, to a unique individual log file (per processing routine) and to a local Syslog (<b>127.0.0.1</b>).
 If you have an external Syslog, you can change the syslog parameters to point to your centralized syslog.
 If you prefer not to syslog the console message, this can be commented out.